 Why is soda so bad?
 Quite simply, its contents include high fructose corn syrup, additive dye, acid, and caffeine.
 An average can of soda has approximately 10-12 teaspoons of sugar.

-But interestingly enough, it’s not the sugar that causes tooth decay; it’s the acid, which dissolves calcium out of the, making it easy for bacteria to enter and destroy the tooth.
+But interestingly enough, it’s not the sugar that causes tooth decay; it’s the acid, which dissolves calcium out of the enamel, making it easy for bacteria to enter and destroy the tooth.
 In addition, sugar is converted to acid by the bacteria on the teeth, which makes the problem worse.

-If a child has practicedalong with drinking soda, the ramifications could be loss of teeth and other health complications as they get older.
+If a child has practiced poor dental hygiene along with drinking soda, the ramifications could be loss of teeth and other health complications as they get older.

 Next time your child begs you for that soda, think twice before you give in so easily.
 The better choice is to reach for a glass of water or milk.
 The water will help in many healthful ways but most importantly — it won’t harm their teeth.